Hubcap: Characteristics and design

 Often a hubcap will bear the trademark or symbol of the maker of the automobile or the maker of the hubcap.
 Early hubcaps were often chrome-plated, and many had decorative, non-functional spokes.
 Hubcaps were immortalized in the Art Deco styling near the top of one rung of setbacks (ornamental frieze) incorporates a band of hubcaps on the Chrysler Building in midtown Manhattan.

 Part of the lore of hubcaps is that on bad roads they have a tendency of falling off due to hitting a bump.
 Center caps, however, fall off less frequently than older full wheel covers, which were often quite heavy.
 In some parts of the U.S. and in Mexico there are automotive garages whose walls were decorated with various hubcaps that had fallen off in the vicinity; they were often for sale.

-This problem persists today in spite of the many different retention systems that have been engineered.
-Hubcaps generally use either clip-on retention, where some type of spring steel clip (or plastic clip in the case of plastic hubcaps) engages a groove in the wheel; or bolt-on retention, where a threaded fastener retains the hubcap, or a plastic washer attached to the lugnut itself holds the hubcap on.
-Honda and, to a lesser degree, Hyundai tend to use the latter system.
+This problem persists even with different retention systems that have been engineered.
+Hubcaps generally use either clip-on retention, where some type of spring steel clip (or plastic clip in the case of plastic hubcaps) engages a groove in the wheel, or bolt-on retention, where a threaded fastener retains the hubcap, or a plastic washer attached to the lugnut itself holds the hubcap on.
 Clip-on hubcaps tend to pop off suddenly when the wheel impacts a pothole or curbstone, while bolt-on hubcaps are more likely to vibrate loose over time, and tend to rattle and squeak.

 To prevent the loss, owners attach plastic wheel trims to the wheel itself using an electrical zip tie, which are sold in silver color for this purpose.
 A kit consisting of spare zip ties, a pair of cutting pliers, and latex gloves allow a trim thus secured to be removed easily in the event of a tire puncture.

-In the U.S., during the age of custom cars (1950s–early 1960s), decorating one's car with the wheel covers from another was common.
-Two very desirable wheel covers were those of the 1950 Cadillac(called the "Sombrero") and that of the 1953 to 1955 Oldsmobile, which resembled a huge, three-tined spinner.
+In the U.S., during the age of custom cars (the 1950s–early 1960s), decorating one's car with the wheel covers from another was common.
+Two very desirable wheel covers were those of the 1950 Cadillac (called the "Sombrero") and that of the 1953 to 1955 Oldsmobile, which resembled a huge, three-tined spinner.
 Aftermarket suppliers included the "Mooneyes" brand (named after the firm's founder Dean Moon) hubcaps and wheel covers that were some of the first independently offered for hot rods and custom cars.